 As a growing arts retreat, we're looking for help!
 We need two energetic interns to help with everything from building to beekeeping, from gardening to greeting guests, from wedging clay to washing cups.
 These interns will spend part of each day, helping us move both The Cedars (the location) and BeetleBarrow Studios (the organization) along.
 And then will spend the rest of the day exploring their own artistic pursuits in our studios - ceramic, wood, and fibre - or enjoying the wonders of cottage life.
 Once done, the interns will have the skills to work in a resort setting, the understanding of what it takes to run a small arts organization, and a taste of the artist’s life!

-The internships run from mid April till the end of August.
+The internships run from the beginning of May until the end of August.
 If you're interested in being one of these interns (or know someone who might be), email us!
 You can read about our 2018 interns’ - Matt Scully and Sara Malak - experiences on their blog.

 Room and Board

 Use of Equipment (but you provide most of your own materials)